misdreavus79/hubspot-exercise/README.md

     * Provided ejs templates were left in the project for reference.
 * Separated filter functionality into their own methods, to avoid having one monolithic method that hanldes everything (and is prone to errors).
     * Each filter is independent of each other.

+**Please Note**: Github Pages is https, and the chuck norris API is http.
+If checking the project on Githup Pages, the API call will fail.